otaviojava/constructor-prototype/README.md

 # constructor-prototype

-This is a sample prototype code to explore the creation of Constructor instead of
+This is a sample prototype code to explore the creation of Constructor instead of use fields.